 Making the assist is like sharing my faith.
 You see at that moment, my job was to distribute the ball to another.
 At the moment that I accepted Jesus as my Savior, my job, if you would, became to grow in my faith... and then share it with others.

 My assists now are in helping to lead others to Jesus.
-Some may accept right now and ask Jesus to be their Savior at the very moment I share.
+Some may accept right now and make Jesus their Savior at the very moment I share.
 Some may hear and not yet respond until another or another share with him as well.

 My job is to make the assist, share my faith, let others know where I stand and what I believe.